notwaldorf/literally/README.md

 ```

 Now, back to styling.

+`<a-presentation>` has an `animated` attribute.
+If you set it, you'll get sliding transitions
+between your slides.

 `<a-slide>` has 3 sections of text, with the CSS classes `pretitle`, `title` and `subtitle`.
 You need to include these class names for `<a-slide>` to know where to position things,